 Live betting golf provides your players with a unique wagering experience.
 By making bets while a tournament happens, players get closer to the grass than with any other wager.

-With live golf betting, players feel the excitement on every single hole.
+With live PGA Tour betting, players feel the excitement on every single hole.
 Standard head-to-head and 3-ball bets are available to bet live.

 Players can even wager on whether a golfer scores a birdie, par, or bogey.